-Salad: Salad is a classic side for pasta!
-My favorite is a simple green salad with red onion, carrots, cucumber and Vegan Italian Dressing.
+Salad: Salad is a classic side of pasta!
+My favorite is a simple green salad with red onion, carrots, cucumber, and Vegan Italian Dressing.

 - Make it creamy: Add canned coconut milk instead of plant milk or Vegan Heavy Cream.

 - Make it spicy: Add red pepper flakes!

 - Make it gluten-free: This dish is naturally gluten-free.
 Serve over your favorite gluten-free pasta- I love lentil pasta.

 - Add herbs: I added 1 teaspoon of Italian Seasoning but feel free to add more or add fresh herbs!

 - Topping Ideas: Sprinkle of vegan parmesan cheese, nutritional yeast and fresh basil or parsley.